 The Best Places to Eat in Amsterdam on a Budget

 For some reason, many people forget to add this to their planning and research before heading to a new place.
 While visiting attractions and saving on accommodations are a huge part of traveling on a budget, it's the food and drink that can potentially set you back the most.
 Before taking any trip, it's good practice to research eateries in the area to get an idea of what is offered and what the prices look like.
 This is even more important if you have food allergies or restrictions.
+And if you are vegan or vegetarian, please have a read through the best vegan restaurants and cafes I recommend in this vegan Amsterdam guide - some offer great value for money!

 Here are my top recommendations for places to eat on a budget in Amsterdam that are still delicious and a fun experience.